-Investigators often encounter recordings made by older camera systems that cannot be used due to low picture frequency.
-Even here it is necessary to consider what scene we are looking at and what is the probability of the occurrence of criminal activities.
-For example, a system monitoring a public area will not require as high identification accuracy as a vehicle license plate identification system monitoring fast-moving vehicles or a cash counting process.
-Simply put, if you want to use the recording for identification purposes the picture frequency´ should never fall below 8 FPS, and if you want to identify moving vehicles (license plate identification), the frequency should be at least 15 FPS.
+Investigators often encounter recordings made by older camera systems that cannot be used due to low frame rate.
+Even with the latest network cameras, where frame rates can be as high as 60 frames per second (fps), the problem can occur again when the installers or users want to save bandwidth or storage and reduce the frame rate to do so.
+Even here it is necessary to consider what scene we are looking for.
+For example, a system monitoring a large public area will not require as high identification accuracy as a vehicle license plate identification system or a cash counting process.
+When a 4K camera is saving highly detailed video but only in 5 fps, it will be very difficult to identify a moving car in a scene.
+Simply put, if you want to use the recording for identification purposes, the picture frequency should never fall below 15 fps, and if you want to identify moving vehicles, the frequency should be at least 25 fps.

 The ability to work in challenging lighting conditions is largely determined by the technological advancement of the camera.
 For example, Axis WDR ensures the maximum width of dynamic contrast, also suitable for forensic evidence.
 Nevertheless, basic principles must be observed during camera installation: if possible, strong light sources should not be placed facing the camera, with the lighting of the scene being as even as possible.
 When installing, make sure that external lights or time-controlled lighting do not disturb the scene.
 Naturally, an object can be detected only when its brightness is different from the background, so before using the camera, make sure that it can handle lighting conditions at different times of the day.
 IR illumination is also a special case.
 Here it is important to choose a suitable location of the illumination based on the distance of the monitored objects and also to consider the risk that the color spectrum may be displayed differently depending on the temperature.

 6. Did it really happen at that time?